sartak/sartak.org/writing/learning-to-build-abstractions-in-quartz-composer.md

 Go do it.
 I'll be here.

 As I went through Pasan's tutorial, I kept seeing mention of a "Macro" feature all over Quartz Composer.
-If it's like any other kind of macro, it would be one way to encapsulate complexity in your composition.
+If it's like any other system's macro, it would be one way to encapsulate complexity in your composition.

-The next step then must be to select the group of patches responsible for one of the buttons and click `Create Macro` in the toolbar.
+The next step, then, must be to select the group of patches responsible for one of the buttons and click `Create Macro` in the toolbar.
 This replaces all the patches with a single `Macro Patch`.
 The noodle from `Interaction 2`'s Drag outlet is connected to this macro patch, which is a good sign.
 In fact if you go over to the Viewer you should see that nothing has changed.

 Double click the macro patch (careful: double click its body, not its titlebar) to edit its contents.
 We can see that it is almost identical to what we had before for a button.
 However there is a new patch called `Number Splitter` near the top.
 This must be how Quartz Composer connects the Drag interaction outside the macro to the input of the bouncy and classic animations inside the macro.
 Note that `Number Splitter`'s inlet is green, presumably to indicate that.